Medicine: Home

 Can't find what you are looking for in the Library?
 There are a number of options available:

-MorebooksAre there not enough copies of a book in stock?
-Would you like the Library to buy a book for your disseration?
-Email morebooks@st-andrews.ac.uk and we will do what we can.
+- MorebooksAre there not enough copies of a book in stock?
+Would you like the Library to buy a book for your dissertation?
+Email morebooks@st-andrews.ac.uk and we will consider your suggestion.

 Useful Search & Reference Resources

-CREDO Referenceis a collection of serveral hundred major reference books including dictionaries, encyclopaedias and thesauri including a number of scientific and language resources.
+- CREDO Reference This link opens in a new windowis a collection of serveral hundred major reference books including dictionaries, encyclopaedias and thesauri including a number of scientific and language resources.

 Useful Links